 Operational Team

-• Programme manager
+• Programme manager: Kate Murphy

-• Pouarataki Māori lead (.5)
+• Pouarataki Māori lead (.5): Wini Wilson

-• Communications lead (.5)
+• Communications lead (.5): Kim Thomas

-• Programme coordinator
+• Programme coordinator: Ella Garnham

 BE READY European Partnership for Pandemic Preparedness